kavyavsagar/robofriends/README.md

-# robofriends
+# RoboFriends
-App which describes robots and their info
+App which describes robots and their informations.
+Its builtup with redux react app.